h2r/ein/doc/movo.md

 instructions for the [[getstarted]] page apply directly to MOVO to move the end effector.

+If you want to launch moveit yourself, run the following command on movo2:
+`roslaunch movo_7dof_moveit_config movo_moveit_planning_execution.launch debug:=true`.

 ### Gripper

 The gripper is sort of complicated.
 Our Movo has the Jaco kg3 gripper.